-Application Layer: It is also known as Business Logic Layer which is also known as logical layer.
-As per the gmail login page example, once user clicks on the login button, Application layer interacts with Database layer and sends required information to the Presentation layer.
+It is also known as Business Logic Layer which is also known as the logical layer.
+As per the Gmail login page example, once the user clicks on the login button, the Application layer interacts with the Database layer and sends required information to the Presentation layer.
 It controls an application’s functionality by performing detailed processing.
 This layer acts as a mediator between the Presentation and the Database layer.
 Complete business logic will be written in this layer.

-In a simple words, it is to perform operations on the application.
+In simple words, it is to perform operations on the application.

-Data Layer: The data is stored in this layer.
-Application layer communicates with Database layer to retrieve the data.
-It contains methods that connects the database and performs required action e.g.: insert, update, delete etc.
+The data is stored in this layer.
+The application layer communicates with the Database layer to retrieve the data.
+It contains methods that connect the database and performs required action e.g.: insert, update, delete, etc.

-In a simple words, it is to share and retrieve the data.
+In simple words, it is to share and retrieve the data.

 Must Read: Manual Testing Complete Tutorial